Humanities

 GRADE 9: World History I

-The study of history helps us to understand who we are, where we came from, and what our future may hold.
+The study of history helps us to understand who we are, where we came from and what our future may hold.
 World History I will help students develop a deeper understanding of the forces that shaped our world and make connections between historical events and the present day.
-Applying a Western perspective, students will explore major social, political, economic, and cultural achievements throughout the world from the dawn of history through the turn of the 20th century.
+Through a primarily Western perspective, students will explore major social, political, economic, and cultural achievements throughout the world from the dawn of history through the turn of the 20th century.
 During the course, students will work to develop writing, researching, and critical thinking skills.
-Students will also build vocabulary, note-taking, and study skills.
+Students will also build vocabulary, geography, note-taking, and study skills.

-GRADE 10: AP World History
+GRADE 10: AP World History: Modern

-AP World History will provide students with a global perspective on past and contemporary history through an integrated, thematic study of primary and secondary sources.
-The course will complement the Western perspective of World History I offered in the freshman year of study, highlighting change and continuity, cause and effect, and comparison and contrast among the major developments of human societies in inter-regional and cross-chronological contexts.
-By the end of the sophomore year of study students will be prepared to take the Advanced Placement exam in World History.
+perspective of World History I offered in the freshman year of study, highlighting change and continuity, cause and effect, and comparison and contrast among the major developments of human societies in inter-regional and cross-chronological contexts.
+By the end of the sophomore year of study, students will be prepared to take the AP exam in World History: Modern.

 GRADE 11: US History (AP option)

-The US History course will deepen students’ understanding of United States history from the period of colonization through the present day.
+colonization through the present day.
 Through analysis of various primary and secondary sources, students will build on foundational knowledge learned in their World History courses about the U.S. role in the world and will continue to deepen their understanding of the American identity, social and economic life, and political change and continuity over time.
-By the end of the junior year of study students who opt to take the AP level of this course will be prepared to take the Advanced Placement exam in U.S. History.
+By the end of the junior year of study, students who opt to take the AP level of this course will be prepared to take the AP exam in U.S. History.

-During the first half of the year, this course provides a college-level, non-partisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Through the study of U.S. foundational documents, Supreme Court decisions, visuals, political cartoons and additional texts the students will gain an understanding of the relationships and interactions among political institutions, processes and behaviors.
-The second half of the course introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in various political settings using six countries--China, Great Britain, Iran, Mexico, Nigeria and Russia--as models.
-Students will be prepared to take both the AP US Comparative Government & Politics exam and the AP Comparative Government & Politics exam.
+Students will be prepared to take the AP US Government & Politics exam.

-GRADE 12: AP Psychology
+GRADE 11/12 Elective: AP Psychology

 From the College Board: The AP Psychology course introduces students to the systematic and scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatments of psychological disorders, and social psychology.
 Throughout the course, students employ psychological research methods, including ethical considerations, as they use the scientific method, evaluate claims and evidence, and effectively communicate ideas.

-GRADE 12: Economics
+GRADE 11/12 Elective: Economics

 GRADE 9: Theology I: Introduction to Theology